voucherly/voucherly-docs/docs/guides/use-cases/accept-a-payment.md

 <TabItem value="gateway" label="Advanced gateway integration">

-Specify the selected Payment gateway using the `selectedPaymentGateway` parameter.
+Specify the selected Payment gateway using the `selectedPaymentGateway` parameter or the Customer payment method using the `customerPaymentMethodId` parameter.

 **Example request**